 “Vitamin B12 is required for proper red blood cell formation, neurological function, and DNA synthesis.” (source)

-Vitamin B12 and Keto: Vitamin B12 (Cobalamine) plays a vital role in normal brain and nervous system functioning, and much more.
+Vitamin B12 and Keto: Vitamin B12 (Cobalamin) plays a vital role in normal brain and nervous system functioning, and much more.
 It’s said to be involved in the metabolism of every cell of the human body.
 B12 deficiency is something vegans and vegetarians easily suffer from if they’re not eating fortified foods.
-Celiac disease and Chron’s disease can also contribute to deficiency.
+Celiac and Crohn’s Disease can also contribute to deficiency.
 Everyone should make sure they’re getting enough B12.
 Plant sources of it don’t absorb well.
 Deficiency is caused by your body not being able to absorb it (possibly from antinutrient effects of a medication), or by simply not getting enough of it.
 The signs include anemia, loss of balance, numb and tingling arms, and legs, weakness, dementia and more (source).

 Symptoms of deficiency: Foods eaten on a ketogenic diet are mostly all high in vitamin B12.
 For this reason, B12 deficiency from inadequate dietary intake should not be a problem.
 Perhaps a malabsorption thing could still cause a deficiency, but for the average healthy person on a keto diet, the foods within keto food lists generally have good amounts of vitamin b12.
 Deficiency is easily treated, but without detection and action, prolonged deficiency can lead to severe problems like blood disease and neurologic problems (source).